surrealdb/surrealist/README.md

 If these steps don't work, please open an issue ticket.

+## Contributing
+We welcome any issues and PRs submitted to Surrealist.
+Since we currently work on multiple other projects and our time is limited, we value any community help in supporting a rich future for Surrealist.

+Before you open an issue or PR please read our [Contributor Guide](CONTRIBUTING.md).

 ## Development
 This project is built using [Wails v2](https://wails.io/) and [React](https://reactjs.org/).